emma-s-marie/data422-group-project/project-diary.md

 - Start drafting the report (Jacci)

 After meeting:
-- Emma has created the 'XXXXX'
+- Emma has created the R Shiny app with an interactive Leaflet map using the TA shapefile data.
 - Jacci has created the structure of the report
 - Jacci has cleaned the housing data and uploaded to the github